TheClams/SystemVerilog/readme.md

 -----------

 ####Syntax Highlighting:
  * SystemVerilog
  * UCF (Xilinx Constraint file)

 ####Various snippets:
  * module
  * class
  * always block
  * case
  * ...

 ####Features:
  * Show signal declaration in status bar
  * Module instantiation:
    > Use palette command "Verilog Instantiate Module" or use keybing to function 'verilog_module_inst'.
    > This open the palette with all verilog file (*.v, *.sv): select one and the instantiation with empty connection will be created.
+ * Autocompletion of variable method for arrays, string, mailbox and semaphore (triggered by .)
-- hopefully more to come :P
+ * hopefully more to come :P